Voilà helps its clients to better understand and communicate their data.

 All services are available in English and French.

 He studied data visualization with Edward Tufte, Hanspeter Pfister at the Harvard Extension School, Alberto Cairo at the Knight Center of the University of Texas, Jon Schwabish, Cole Nussbaumer and Andy Kirk.
 He attended Visualized, a conference in Manhattan on data, story and design in 2014, EyeO Festival in Minneapolis in 2018, and was invited in 2014 and 2017 to attend Tapestry, a conference limited to 100 people in the field of data storytelling.
-His work has been featured in "The best of the visualization web" by Visualising Data several times and he's also one of the founders of Visualisation Montréal, a Meetup group with close to 1000 members.
+His work has been featured in "The best of the visualization web" by Visualising Data several times and he's also one of the founders of Visualisation Montréal, a Meetup group with over 1000 members.

 While at IFC, in Washington D.C., Francis worked to establish partnerships for the sustainable development of the private sector in emerging markets, raising over $50 million.
 In Geneva (Switzerland), he was in charge of international economics at CASIN, a training center for diplomats from developing countries.
 He also worked at the North American Forum on Integration in Montreal and the National Assembly in Québec City, Canada.
 He holds an M.A. in political science from Université Laval (Quebec City, Canada) and an M.Sc. in Development Studies from the London School of Economics (United Kingdom).